carsxe/carsxe-java-package/README.md

 - `vinOcr` – Extract VINs from images using OCR
 - `yearMakeModel` – Query vehicle by year, make, model, and trim (optional)
 - `obdcodesdecoder` – Decode OBD error/diagnostic codes
+- `LienAndTheft` – Check for lien and theft records on a vehicle

 Refer to the [CarsXE API Documentation](https://api.carsxe.com/docs) for more details about parameters and response formats.